April 18, 2023

 - Why wouldn’t the Mayor consider such a solution?
 You’d have to ask him.
 But the choice for Niagara Falls residents is clear: You can have…

-…a free park near the residents who would use it, with $2.5 million over 10 years for upkeep and maintenance…
+… free land near the residents who would use it, with $3.5 million over 10 years for upkeep and maintenance…

 …an events center near the commercial business on Third Street that would benefit, and…